2024eli/ftc-website-14607/content/camps.md

 When will these classes take place?

-- Classes will run for 6 weeks on Saturday mornings from 9:30-11:00 AM
+- Classes will run for 6 weeks on Saturday mornings from 9:30-11:00 AM EDT

 How much do the classes cost to attend?